Mississippi Medicaid for Seniors & Long-Term Care

-Mississippi Medicaid covers nursing home care and limited home-based alternatives — HCBS waivers have waiting lists
+Mississippi Medicaid HCBS waivers have waiting lists — apply early

 Mississippi Medicaid covers nursing facility care and home and community-based services (HCBS) for seniors and adults with disabilities.
-Mississippi has several HCBS waiver programs that allow qualifying individuals to receive care at home as an alternative to nursing facilities.
-Per DOM, HCBS waiver programs operate with capped enrollment — waitlists exist.
+Mississippi has several HCBS waiver programs that allow qualifying individuals to receive care at home as an alternative to nursing facilities, but per the Division of Medicaid (DOM), HCBS waiver programs operate with capped enrollment and waitlists exist.
 Contact DOM at 1-800-421-2408 or visit medicaid.ms.gov for current program availability.

 Financial eligibility for Mississippi Medicaid long-term care